 He hath not given me over unto death.
 (Psalm 118:14–15, 17–18)

-The myriad animal sacrifices during the Feast of Tabernacles combined with these hymns of hope for deliverance from their own eventual demise would have been fresh in the minds of those who heard the Lord declare: “If a man keep my saying, he shall never see death” (John 8:51).
+The myriad animal sacrifices during the Feast of Tabernacles, combined with these hymns of hope for deliverance, would have been fresh in the minds of those who heard the Lord declare, “If a man keep my saying, he shall never see death” (John 8:51).